Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 8. In **Jenkins → Project → Configure**:
    - Select **GitHub hook trigger for GITScm polling** under **Triggers**.

 Now, any code push to GitHub will trigger an automatic build and deployment via Jenkins.
+If doesn't work then build manually from jenkins for one time.

 #### NOTE: your_public_ip changes when you stop the EC2 instance.
 So update Payload URL accordingly